andregca/cato_generate_certificate/README.md

     It will display the certificate.
 3. Test the connection with the Cato ZTNA Client

+### On MacOS
+1. Open KeyChain Access app (select from Applications or search in Spotlight)
+2. Select the login keychain
+3. Drag and Drop the 'device_macos.p12' file to it

+Notes:
-Note: check if the Cato ZTNA Client version you are using supports device certificate check before enforcing it.
+1. check if the Cato ZTNA Client version you are using supports device certificate check before enforcing it.
 The supported versions can be found in the [Cato Documentation](https://support.catonetworks.com/hc/en-us/articles/7387501459357-Creating-Device-Posture-Profiles-and-Device-Checks)
+2. For MacOS, you don't need to change the trust settings for the certificate installed in this process

 ## Author
 **Andre Gustavo Albuquerque**